Everyone loves designer terriers. They’re small, energetic, and playful just like large breed dogs.

 However, you should try to train your dog to not bark excessively.
-They may be small, but they’ll go down fighting to protect the ones they loves the most.
+They may be small, but they’ll go down fighting to protect the ones they love the most.

-Since they possess traits from both their parent’s breeds, the Bichon Frise and Yorkshire Terrier mix can exhibit destructive behaviours as well such as being stubborn and a little too curious.
+Since they possess traits from both their parent’s breeds, the Bichon Frise and Yorkshire Terrier mix can exhibit destructive behaviors as well such as being stubborn and a little too curious.